moeloubani/wptrebrets/README.md

 Add data from TREB to WordPress

-This plugin will download listings based on the MLS numbers you add to Settings -> WPTREBS Settings.
+This plugin will download listings from the TREB server.
 It will download the properties and add them as a post type as well as the images and store them on your server.
 It will set up a cron job through WordPress to download and update properties each night.

 To install it just upload the plugin into your plugins folder and enter your information in Settings -> TREB Settings.